Football: Man City score seven in FA Cup stroll, Oldham knock out Fulham

 Manchester City manager Pep Guardiola may have made eight changes from the team that beat Premier League leaders Liverpool on Thursday but still fielded a strong side for the visit of Championship club Rotherham, with Raheem Sterling, Riyad Mahrez and Gabriel Jesus all starting as playmaker Kevin De Bruyne returned from injury.

-De Bruyne played in Sterling for a 12th-minute opener and City then scored twice in the closing stages of the first half.
+Sterling made it 1-0 in the 12th minute and City then scored twice in the closing stages of the first half.

 Phil Foden, the England Under-21 international, got on the end of a cross from Ilkay Gundogan in the 43rd minute before Rotherham defender Semi Ajayi turned the ball into his own net.